nio-blocks/allen_bradley_tags/README.md

 ### Clone the Block Template

-  1. From the command line, go into your project and navigate to the `/blocks` folder.
+  1. From the command line, navigate to the `/blocks` folder in your project.

       `cd nio/projects/<project_name>/blocks`
   2. Clone the block template.
 Use a meaningful name to describe the block's function.